 The Business and Commercial Law Certificate is a response to the longstanding demand for attorneys with expertise in the field.
 Students in the program develop the knowledge and skills needed to begin a successful career as a business lawyer.
 A student who obtains the certificate receives a solid grounding in the basic principles of business and commercial law and is familiar with many of the transactions that business and commercial lawyers commonly encounter in practice.

 Since the inception of modern environmental and natural resources law in the late 1960s and 1970s, the field has become increasingly important, both in its own right and as a result of the frequency with which environmental and natural resources law issues overlap with other, more traditional fields of practice such as real estate, insurance, and corporate law.
-The Environmental and Natural Resources Law Certificate exposes students to the basics of this constantly changing area of practice so that they become competent to address environmental and natural resources law issues in whatever context they arise.
+The Environment, Energy, and Natural Resources Law Certificate exposes students to the basics of this constantly changing area of practice so that they become competent to address environmental and natural resources law issues in whatever context they arise.

 The globalization of business has forced nearly all lawyers to have some general familiarity with the rules of international trade, commerce, investment, and finance, and it has created exciting new opportunities for those lawyers who want their practice to focus specifically in these areas.
 The International Trade and Finance Certificate assists students in preparing for this increasingly global practice of law, and in particular to emphasize the business nature of that practice.